Amanda Asay: Playing career

-NCAA
+Collegiate

+Brown University, 2007–2010

-Asay competed in softball for Brown University from 2007 until her senior year in 2010, playing as first baseman, outfielder, and designated hitter.
-In her first season, she had the most runs batted in (RBIs) on the team with 16, to go along with 20 hits and 8 runs scored in 42 games played.
-She was limited to eight games the following year due to an injury that prematurely ended her season, but maintained a .435 batting average with 10 hits and six RBIs in those games.
-Her 2009 season was also cut short to six games because of another season-ending injury.
-She nonetheless had 10 hits, two home runs, six RBIs, and six runs scored in 13 at bats.
+Asay competed in softball for Brown University from 2007 to 2010 playing as first baseman, outfielder, and designated hitter.
+She was a right-handed thrower and batter.
+In her first season, she had the most runs batted in (RBIs) on the team with 16, along with 20 hits and 8 runs scored in 42 games played.
+Asay was limited to eight games the following year due to an injury that prematurely ended her season, but maintained a .435 batting average with 10 hits and six RBIs.
+Her 2009 season was also shortened to six games because of another season-ending injury.
+Asay had 10 hits, two home runs, six RBIs, and six runs scored in 13 at bats.
 She served as team captain during her senior year.

 Asay also played on the Brown Bears women's ice hockey team.
-She missed only one game during her first season in 2006–07, in order to travel back home to receive the Canadian women's baseball player of the year award.
+She missed only one game during the first hockey season in 2006–07 to receive the Canadian women's baseball player of the year award.
 During her second year, she played 19 games as defenceman and had nine shots.
+She sat out a season of play due to an ankle injury.
+With the Bears she played 62 games and recorded seven points.

+University of British Columbia, 2010–2012

+Asay competed in women's ice hockey with the University of British Columbia Thunderbirds from 2010 to 2012, playing as a forward.
+She played 48 games and recorded 20 points.
+During the 2010–11 Thunderbirds season, she scored 6 goals and contributed 5 assists for 11 points.
+She also played in the South Coast Senior Women's 'AA' Hockey League for the Northern Penguins team.